Investment in Gemstones with Jeffery Bergman

 Interviewer: All right, so we’ll move on to the next question, thanks for answering that.
 From Loretta Castoral.
 The person asks, do price graphs exist for ruby, emerald, and sapphire?
 Do we have any price guide or price graph that she can look at?

 Jeffery Bergman: Yeah, there’s a few, there’s the guide, Richard Rucker out of the US, but it’s a paid gem guide, it’s a paid subscription, I think it’s about $300 a year.
 It’s a good tool.
 There’s also another one on the International Gem Society, there’s another one, what is it, Gem [inaudible 00:46:23] or something like that.
-There’s a few out there, but remember they are just guidelines and there’s no substitute for holding a gem in your hand in front of you and making a judgment based on seeing it.
-You can also look at the auction records and see how the prices have gone for the top end for sapphires, rubies and emeralds over the last two decades.
+There are a few out there, but remember they are just guidelines and there’s no substitute for holding a gem in your hand in front of you and making a judgment based on seeing it.
+You can also look at the auction records and see how the prices have gone for the top end for sapphires, rubies, and emeralds over the last two decades.

 Jeffery Bergman: But at the end of the day, whatever guide you have, it’s just going to be, it’s going to give you some parameters but when it comes down to having a stone in your hand that you’re considering buying, now it’s down to your experience, your relationship with the seller, how good a negotiator you are, what kind of volume you’re going to purchase, what kind of terms you’re expecting.
 And probably one of the best places to score deals is the last day at gem shows, the last day at the Tucson show.
-You find someone that hasn’t had that great a show and you find that perfect three carat emerald that you’ve had your eyes on and you offer them half of what they were willing to sell it for.
+You find someone that hasn’t had that great a show and you find that perfect three-carat emerald that you’ve had your eyes on and you offer them half of what they were willing to sell it for.
 There’s a good chance some of them are going to say yes.
 Because they’re packing up, they didn’t cover their expenses and are thinking, well, it’s better to go home with some cash in my pocket than not.

-Jeffery Bergman: So there’s my guide for you.
+Jeffery Bergman: So there’s my guide for you

 Interviewer: Perfect, thank you.